Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Review this series of questions to get a sense of whether or not a career in cybersecurity is a good fit for you:

-• Curiosity: Do you like to take things apart to see how they work?
+Curiosity: Do you like to take things apart to see how they work?
 Do you research topics that interest you?

-• Passion for the industry: Are you studying for any specific certifications?
+Passion for the industry: Are you studying for any specific certifications?
 Do you advocate for public safety and the common good?

-• Tenacity: Are you resilient when solving a problem?
+Tenacity: Are you resilient when solving a problem?
 Are you always hungry to learn something new?

-• Collaborative: Are you eager to communicate and work with your team?
+Collaborative: Are you eager to communicate and work with your team?
 Do you have strong writing skills to document incidents and communicate with other departments?

-You can also use what you’ve learned in past roles—you don’t need a background in IT to succeed as a Cybersecurity Analyst.
+You can also use what you’ve learned in past roles—you don’t need a background in IT to succeed as a cybersecurity analyst.
 Many Fullstack Academy Cybersecurity Bootcamp students have backgrounds in teaching, communications, human resources, marketing, the military, and more.

-Who Cybersecurity Analysts Work With
+Who in the Organization Do Cybersecurity Analysts Primarily Work With?

-Cybersecurity Analysts are collaborative and work with nearly everyone in a company, including IT professionals, C-Suite executives, and other employees.
+Cybersecurity analysts are collaborative and work with nearly everyone in a company, including IT professionals, C-Suite executives, and other employees.

 Cybersecurity Analyst Jobs and Salaries